corstian/digital-garden/_blog/2025/The architecture of a simple web application.md

 - "SSR requires more developer skills"
 - "SSR lacks in interactivity"

-While the last point has a sor
+While the last point has a sliver of truth in it, all other points are just plain skill issues.

+It is fascinating to have seen the